EmotionEngineer/OrchestryLabs/README.md

 2. **What will happen if you scale the replicas of postgres-deployment to 0 and then back to 1?**

-   Setting the number of replicas to 0 will delete the pod, and Nextcloud will not be able to connect to the database, leading to errors.
-Restoring the replicas to 1 will allow Nextcloud to re-establish the connection and continue to operate normally.
+   Scaling the replicas of a postgres-deployment in Kubernetes to 0 will terminate all the pods running for that deployment.
+This effectively shuts down the PostgreSQL database service, making it inaccessible to any applications or services that depend on it.
+Nextcloud will lose access to the PostgreSQL database, causing error 500.

+   When you scale the replicas back to 1, Kubernetes will initiate a new pod for the postgres-deployment.
+This new pod will go through the usual initialization process, which includes starting up the PostgreSQL service and restoring its connection to persistent storage if it’s configured.
+This means that the database service will become accessible again once the pod is fully operational.